-GOAL TOPIC 1: COMMUNITY CHARACTER CATEGORY STRATEGY / ACTION RESPONSIBILITY TIMELINE 1.1 Protect and enhance the gateways into Town.
-Gateways 1.1.1 Consider placemaking and community character features when doing the Highway 133 Corridor Study and other future studies.
-Town, Arts + Culture Organizations • • Arts + 1.2 Support Carbondale's identity as a place that fosters creative and artistic exploration. rity, collaboration, in novation, Culture 1.2.1 Continue and further the work done on the one-mile stretch of the Rio Grande Trail known as the Rio Grande Art Walk.
-Town, Arts + Culture Organizations • • 1.3 Continue to expand historic preservation opportunites and c the historic scale of Downtown Carbondale. cultural resources an d maintain 1.3.1 Develop a historic preservation program that includes an asset inventory study and strategies to help ongoing historic preservation resource needs backed by a dedicated funding source.
-Town, CHPC, Town Board • • 1.3.2 Update the historic design guidelines for both additions to existing buildings and new infill projects.
-CHPC, Plannning Commission • Historic + Cultural Resources 1.3.3 Adopt form-based residential infill development standards to ensure new development, additions and ADUs are compatible with adjacent historic and neighborhood context.
-Planning Commission & Planning Department • 1.3.4 Create a facade renovation improvement program and funding source.
-CHPC & Town Board • • 1.3.5 Continue to create opportunities for public spaces and green spaces in the Downtown, Downtown North + Rio Grande Trail and include policy and CIP updates to the Town's Parks and Recreation Master Plan.
-Town, Parks & Rec Commission • • 1.3.6 Review and update Carbondale's Historic Preservation Code to strengthen preservation efforts that are balanced with property owners' rights.
-CHPC, Plannning Commission • •
+CATEGORY # STRATEGY / ACTION RESPONSIBILITY PRIORITY 1.1 Ensure the Highway 133 corridor through the length of town is visually attracti ve.
+1.1.1 Prioritize and fund a Highway 133 Corridor Study to evaluate the multi-modal, safety and urban design components of the corridor.
+Town, Arts and Culture Organizations Highway 133 Character 1.1.2 Highlight the future intersection and roundabout at Highway 133 and Lewies Ln/Weant Blvd as the southern entry into Downtown emphasizing the Historical Society Park, entryway focal points, landscaping and open spaces.
+Town, Arts and Culture Organizations 1.1.3 Acquire additional right-of-way along the south side of Highway 82 right of way adjacent to town-owned property and enter into an MOU agreement with CDOT for landscape improvements.
+Public Works, CDOT 1.2 Promote an interconnected, integrated and safe multi- transit) system. nodal (bicycle, pedestri an and Access + Mobility 1.2.1 Implement the recommendations associated with multi-modal mobility improvements and policies and the Future Land Use Plan.
+Planning and Public Works Departments, Planning Commission, Bicycle & Ped Commission 1.2.2 Create a speed zone and establish enforcement tools to reduce motor vehicle driving speeds and promote a pedestrian-first approach throughout the Town.
+Bicycle & Ped Commission 1.3 Expand historic preservation opportunites and cultural historic scale of Downtown Carbondale. resources and maintair n the 1.3.1 Develop a historic preservation program that includes an asset inventory study and strategies to help ongoing historic preservation resource needs backed by a dedicated funding source.
+Town, CHPC, Town Board Historic + 1.3.2 Update the Downtown historic design guidelines and include residential uses, particularly into the Old Town neighborhood.
+CHPC, Plannning Commission Cultural Resources 1.3.3 Adopt form-based residential infill development standards to ensure new development, additions and ADUs are compatible with adjacent historic and neighborhood context.
+Planning Commission & Planning Department 1.3.4 Create a facade renovation improvement program and funding source.
+CHPC & Town Board 1.3.5 Create opportunities for public spaces and green spaces in the Downtown and include policy and CIP updates to the Town's Parks and Recreation Master Plan.
+Town, Parks & Rec Commission